pmunts/muntsos/README.md

 SSH (user "**`root`**", password "**`default`**") and run **`sysconfig`** to perform more system configuration.

-*Note: BeagleBone boards require the [boot flag](https://en.wikipedia.org/wiki/Boot_flag) to be set on the FAT32 boot partition on the SD card or on-board eMMC.
+*Note: Some platforms require the [boot flag](https://en.wikipedia.org/wiki/Boot_flag) to be set on the FAT32 boot partition on the SD card or on-board eMMC.
 The ROM boot loader in the CPU will ignore any partitions that are not marked as bootable.*